 Useful links

-This unit of study applies economic concepts and theory to analyse criminal behavior.
-The unit will provide an overview of core issues and recent advances in the economics of crime.
-Students will critically analyse topics related to the criminal justice system, including incarceration, policing, gun ownership, and regulation of illicit drugs.
-Within an economic framework, the unit will also consider the role that social programs and other social conditions, such as education, poverty, family structure, and even environmental factors (such as lead exposure), play in affecting crime and violence.
+This unit of study applies economic concepts and theory to analyse criminal behaviour and its implications for society.
+Students will critically analyse topics related to the criminal justice system, including policing, incarceration, and punishment.
+Within an economic framework, we will also consider the role that social programs and other social conditions, such as education and poverty, play in affecting crime.
+We will apply these key topics to analyse the impacts of new policies and technologies in the criminal justice context.

 Prerequisites: